Designing a lamp timer for your bedroom that shuts off on its own seems awesome but begin with caution.

 here,

-- t: Represents the delay off time in seconds, this is the time it takes for the circuits output to turn OFF after a trigger signal is removed.
+- t represents the delay off time in seconds this is the time it takes for the circuits output to turn OFF after a trigger signal is removed.

-- R: Represents the resistance of the resistor in ohms Ω.
+- R represents the resistance of the resistor in ohms Ω.

-- C: Represents the capacitance of the capacitor in farads F.
+- C represents the capacitance of the capacitor in farads F.

 How formula works:

-The delay off time is directly proportional to the time constant (τ), according to the formula t = R × C
+The delay off time is directly equal to the time constant (τ) according to the formula:

 Example: